jonas-hag/tonetrainer/README.md

 If a word consists of two third tone characters, the correct solution is `23`.
 To avoid hassles with tone conversions of 不 or 一, words containing these characters are not used.

+## Settings
+You can choose between simplified and traditional characters upon startup.
+Also, you can exclude forvo users from the played pronunciations.
+I've excluded the users

+- witenglish
+- xinghua

+by default, as they don't sound very natural.
+To exclude users, just add them to the file [pron_exclusion_list.txt](data/pron_exclusion_list.txt), each user in it's own line.

+## Known problems
+Sometimes, you'll see error messages like `[000001edd47072f0] prefetch stream error: unimplemented query (264) in control`.
+They come from the `vlc` library used to play the audio files and can be ignored.

+It may be the case that the dictionary data set contains the same word/characters with different pronunciations, while forvo only queries the word and doesn't distinguish the different pronunciation possibilities.
+Currently there is no solution for this.

 ## Data
 The pronunciations are provided by [forvo](https://forvo.com), the dictionary